 It shows several wolves walking in a single file line through a snow-covered wilderness with the following caption (or variations thereof):

-“A wolf pack: the first 3 are the old or sick, they give the pace to the entire pack.
+A wolf pack: the first 3 are the old or sick, they give the pace to the entire pack.
 If it was the other way round, they would be left behind, losing contact with the pack.
 In case of an ambush they would be sacrificed.
 Then come 5 strong ones, the front line.
 In the center are the rest of the pack members, then the 5 strongest following.
 Last is alone, the alpha.
 He controls everything from the rear.
 In that position he can see everything, decide the direction.
 He sees all of the pack.
-The pack moves according to the elders pace and help each other, watch each other.”
-Cesare Brai’s photo.
+The pack moves according to the elders pace and help each other, watch each other.

-David Attenborough took the photo in question for the BBC’s “Frozen Planet” Series in 2011.
-It shows 25 timber wolves hunting bison in Wood Buffalo National Park in Canada.
-The female alpha wolf led the pack, and the others followed in a single file line to save energy as they made their way through deep snow, according to the environmental website Benvironment.
+This photograph is from BBC’s Frozen Planet series in 2011.
+It shows timber wolves hunting bison in Wood Buffalo National Park in Canada.
+One wolf led the pack and the others followed in a single file line to save energy as they made their way through deep snow:

-Also, the idea that wolves have to be on the lookout for “ambushes” or attacks isn’t true, either.
-Wolves are at the top of the food chain and have no natural predatorsAside from turf battles with other wolves (which wouldn’t start in an ambush) bears are the only threat to wolves in Canada.
-Even so, experts say that bears are only able to prey on wolf pups because grown wolves are too fast, swift and clever to get caught by them.
+The idea that wolves have to be on the lookout for ambushes or attacks isn’t true, either.
+Wolves are at the top of the food chain and have no natural predatorsAside from turf battles with other wolves, bears and mountain lions are among the few threats to wolves.
+(The largest threat to wolves, as with so many other species, is humans.)
+Even so, experts say that bears are able to prey only on wolf pups or the sickly, because grown wolves are too fast, swift and clever to get caught by them.

 However, the "alpha" description as it applies to wolf packs, not to mention humans, is not settled science and is, in fact, widely disputed.
 SketchyScience.com, which was created by a pair of Canadian researchers, breaks down why the theory has been reassessed in recent decades: